 How much do I make?
 How much can I spend?
 What percent should I save?
 To answer those questions about budgeting, you’ll first need to compare your income against your expenses—then you’ll know how much you have to work with every month.

 Should I establish goals from the beginning?

-When creating a budget, it is important to give equal consideration to long term and short term goals.
+When you start budgeting, it is important to give equal consideration to long term and short term savings goals.
 In order to determine what types of goals should be set and when, ask yourself specific questions like:

 - Do I want to develop a plan for retirement?

 - Am I saving for my college education, or do I need to set up a fund for my children?

 - Is it necessary to set up a fund for large expenses such as a vehicle purchase or a mortgage?